Balake819/cse15L-labreports/labreport2.md

 ![Public Directory](https://github.com/blakenewhouse/cse15L-labreports/blob/main/Screenshot%202024-01-30%20at%2012.44.00%20PM.png)

 ---
-This is the absolute path to the private directory in the ieng6 syste: <br/>
+This is the absolute path to the private directory in the ieng6 system: <br/>

 ![Private Directory](https://github.com/blakenewhouse/cse15L-labreports/blob/main/pwdOfPrivateKeys.png)